DiscoSnails/code4climate/monday.md

 It is recommended that you try using markdown yourself, too.
 At least for this program.
 And see if you like it.

 To get you started, [here's a cheatsheet on Markdown (md)](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+## Notes for the Day
+ - Typing things here to make it look like i am doing something.
+ -